-PHASE DETECT RELAY
+PHASE DETECT RFI AY

 The phase detect relay will open circuit if the heat pump has been wired with incorrect phase rotation or if a phase has failed.
-Both green and yellow LEDs on the relay will be illuminated if phase rotation is correct.
+Both red and green LEDs on the relay will be illuminated if phase rotation is correct.